wlharvey4/NodeWithReact/Readme.md

 master Makefile are wrapped up inside the one source file _nodeWithReact.twjr_.

+The documentation can be extracted as either an _Info_ file or as a PDF or HTML file, and explains how to set up a faily complete and complex full stack web application.

 # Requirements

 This is a literate programming project using _Texiweb Jr_ by Arnold